dannyvaks/reflection_agent_education/readme.md

 ```
 POST /process-lecture/  - Process a lecture PDF
 POST /analyze-code/     - Analyze code submissions using CoT reflection and compare
-                          them to expected answers from the Kaggle dataset
+                          them to expected answers from the local dataset
 ```

 ## Project Structure